temporalio/documentation/blog/2022-06-21-using-temporal-as-a-node-task-queue.md

 All these task queue libraries solve a similar problem.
 They let you put a task onto a queue, and define a worker that consumes tasks from the queue.
 While Temporal is much more than a task queue, Temporal does solve the same problems as these task queue libraries.
-Plus, Temporal's feature set provides several advantages over plain task queues.
+Plus, Temporal's feature set provides several advantages over conventional task queues.

 ## Setting Up a Task Queue With Temporal